SwedbankPay/developer.swedbankpay.com/payments/credit-card/index.md

 The intent of the payment identifies how and when the charge will be effectuated.
 This determine the type of transaction used during the payment process.

 * **PreAuthorization**: A purchase with `PreAuthorization` intent is handled in a similar manner as the ordinary authorization procedure.
 The notable difference is that the funds are put on hold for 30 days (for an ordinary authorization the funds are reserved for 7 days).
 Also, with a `PreAuthorization`, the captured amount can be higher than the preauthorized amount.
 The amount captured should not be higher than 20% of the original amount, due to card brand rules.
 You complete the purchase by [finalizing the transaction][finalizing-the-transaction].
 * **Authorization (two-phase)**: If you want the credit card to reserve the amount, you will have to specify that the intent of the purchase is Authorization.
 The amount will be reserved but not charged.
-You will later (i.e. when you are ready to ship the purchased products) have to make a [Capture] or [Cancel] request.
+You will later (i.e. when you are ready to ship the purchased products) have to make a [Capture][capture] or [Cancel][cancel] request.
 * **AutoCapture (one-phase)**:  If you want the credit card to be charged right away, you will have to specify that the intent of the purchase is `AutoCapture`.
 The credit card will be charged automatically after authorization and you don't need to do any more financial operations to this purchase.

 ### Purchase flow